 - they subsequently suffered an adverse employment action

 - the totality of the circumstances permit an inference of a retaliatory motive

 As in employment discrimination cases, the employer then has the burden of showing it had a legitimate and non-retaliatory reason for the adverse employment action.
 Assuming the employer meets its burden (which it will because no employer is going to admit to retaliating), the employee must then prove that the employer’s stated reason was merely pretexted for its decision.

 If you believe you have been retaliated against for your participation in a discrimination or harassment proceeding or investigation, contact our Columbus Ohio employment retaliation attorneys.

 Employees are also protected from retaliation for opposing what they believe to be unlawful practices under the Opposition Clause.

 In Opposition Clause cases, the employee does not have to prove that the opposed practice was unlawful for the employee to be protected from retaliation.
 In other words, an employee doesn’t have to prove they have suffered unlawful actions by their employer for the employee to be protected from retaliation for complaining about the actions.
 Instead, the employee must only reasonably believe they were opposing unlawful action by their employers.

-If you believe you have experienced retaliation for opposing an unlawful practice, contact our Columbus employment retaliation attorney.
+If you believe you have experienced retaliation for opposing an unlawful practice, contact our Columbus Ohio employment retaliation attorneys.

-If you have faced retaliation in your employment, it is important to contact a Columbus employment retaliation attorney to determine what you can do to protect yourself and assert your rights.
-Contact our office with questions about employment retaliation.
-To schedule a free consultation, call 1-614-949-1181 with a Columbus employment retaliation attorney.
+At Coffman Legal, we are committed to protecting employees from unlawful retaliation.
+If you have faced retaliation in your employment, it is important to contact our Columbus Ohio employment retaliation lawyers to determine what you can do to protect yourself and assert your rights.
+Please feel free to contact our office with any questions about employment retaliation.
+To schedule a free consultation with our Columbus Ohio employment retaliation attorneys, please contact us today at 614-949-1181.